Climate change art: Examples

-In 2009, Matthew Brutner wrote Six Ecoacoustic Quintets No. 1: Water (Ice), which incorporates the use of microphones placed outside and within bowls of ice and water that are played to the composed music through precision of handling both the water and ice in various ways.
-The purpose of the piece is to create an emotional connection to the changes in climate conveyed through the development of the measures of the piece.

 In 2012, filmmaker Jeff Orlowski made Chasing Ice, documenting photographer James Balog's Extreme Ice Survey, which uses time-lapse photography to show the disappearance of glaciers over time.

-In 2015, University of Georgia marine scientist Joan Sheldon produced a scarf illustrating average yearly temperature from the 1600s to the present using one row per year.

 In 2015, an online exhibition called 'Footing The Bill: Art and Our Ecological Footprint', was created by Art Works For Change to show a range of artist expressions (such as Sebastian Copeland and Fred Tomaselli) of climate change through their work.
-The exhibition is "an ongoing exhibition that addresses the urgent need to live sustainably within the Earth's finite resources."

 Starting in 2017 The Tempestry Project encouraged fiber artists to create "tempestries", scarf-size banners showing temperature change over time.
 Each tempestry is knitted or crocheted, one row per day in a color representing that day's high temperature, for a year.
 Two or more tempestries for the same location, each representing different years, are displayed together to show daily-high temperature change over time.

 In 2018 artist Xavier Cortada's project Underwater Home Owner's Association placed signs in front yards throughout Miami, Florida indicating each property's height above sea level to illustrate what the sea level rise would flood that property.
+British artist Marcus Coates's project Extinct Animals consisted of a sculpture of sixteen hands clasped together in poses that created a shadow of a figure of an animal that is close to extinction.
+The meaning of human hands casting a shadow of a near-extinct animal intends to relay a message that humans are the culprits of this extinction.

 In 2019, the Grantham Institute - Climate Change and the Environment, Imperial College London, launched its inaugural Grantham Art Prize, commissioning original works by six artists who collaborated with climate researchers.

-In 2019, artist Jill Pelto created 'Overgrown' which depicts how the composition of Maine plant species will shift geographically as climate zones change.
+The lobby of the MIT Museum has a sculpture made from thousands of feet of plastic twine, with each strand representing Earth's temperature going back to the ice age.
+Blue and green strands reflect cooler climates than the reds and oranges.
+The current temperature is represented by a single yellow piece of twine, and the sculpture then spreads out into a broad web representing possible futures with reds and blues.